 Charlotte Mecklenburg Library's free literary festival for children and their families.

 Book lovers of all ages are invited to EpicFest

 EpicFest is an extraordinary, free literary festival that joyfully connects children, teens and families with books and the people who write them through activities that encourage a love of reading and learning.
-In its fifth year, EpicFest has become a wonderful family tradition.
+In its sixth year, EpicFest has become a wonderful family tradition.